Absolute NNN Lease Explained: Bondable Lease Risks and CAM

 Absolute NNN leases serve a specific market: passive real estate investment in single-tenant properties with creditworthy tenants.

 The tenant's credit substitutes for property management risk.
-Instead of a landlord who maintains the property, the investor has a corporate tenant who maintains it — and who's legally obligated to do so even when it's expensive.
+Instead of a landlord who maintains the property, the investor has a corporate tenant who maintains it and is legally obligated to do so even when it's expensive.

 Absolute NNN vs. Standard NNN: The CAM Difference